gitongaisaac/Loruki/readme.md

 - CSS Grid
 - HTML forms

 This project features no CSS frameworks or anything, it is pure CSS, it neither covers any other languages, just HTML and CSS.
-The project is a custom of the original one created by Brad.
+The project is a custom of the original one that was created by Brad in his YouTube channel.

+It is fully responsive and after i deploy it to netlify i will attach the link.